 Learn more about screeds and trowels in our FAQ section below.

-- Concrete should be screed as soon as it is poured into the site.
-Typically one operator is using a rake or shovel to spread the concrete into place and another operator is using a screed to smooth the surface after them.
-The vibratory screed should be used slowly, so that every part of the concrete the screed is touching is vibrated and smooth.
-You will know the concrete is properly screed when there are no cracks or bumps and there is a shiny film of water on the top.
+Concrete should be screeded as soon as it is poured into the site.
+Typically, one operator is using a rake or shovel to spread the concrete into place and another operator is using a screed to smooth the surface after them.
+The vibratory screed should be used slowly, so that every part of the concrete is vibrated and smoothed.
+You will know the concrete is properly screeded when there are no cracks or bumps and there is a shiny film of water on the top.

-- Troweling is completed after the concrete has dried some.
-The shiny film of water will have evaporated and the concrete will be stiff enough to stand on, but it is still soft and green.
-The walk-behind trowel can smooth large areas of concrete such as garages, parking lots and construction sites.
-Hand trowels will suit a small slab.
+Troweling should be completed after the concrete has dried some.
+The shiny film of water will have evaporated and the concrete will be stiff enough to stand on, but the surface will still be soft and green.
+The walk-behind trowel can smooth large areas of concrete, such as garages, parking lots and construction sites.
+Hand trowels are better suited for smaller surfaces.